Nhiemth1985/robot-arm-simulation-tangram-recognition/README.md

 # Robot-arm-Matlab-simulation & Tangram-recognition

 Hi, there.
-I am Zhiyu Wang, this project is graduation design for my bachlor's degree in Automation.
+I am Zhiyu Wang, this project is graduation design for my bachlor's degree in Automation. <br />
 It is finished at May, 2017, which is about 2 years ago.
 However, recently, I realized I didn't collect the source code well.
 Then I decided to use some of my spare time to recollect and rewrite some of the Matlab source code, and also write a readable introduction to this interesting project.
 Hopefully everyone could get what they want from it.<br />
 From the title, it could be told obviously that this project consists of 2 parts, robot arm simulation, and multi-colored tangram recognition.
 So 2 fields are covered here, robot arm control and simulation and also computer vision.
 Specially, I constructed a 6 axis robot arm module by using toolboxes released by Prof.Peter Corke.
 Besides that, the recognition part is accomplished with a traditional ROI extraction and analysis way.
 Basically, trangrams are recognized by their color information, also I am working on solve the problem with a ML way recently.<br />
 Now let's officially start introducing.